evansuva/CryptocurrencyCabal/web/content/ps/ps1.md

 transaction.

    <div class="problem">

-<b>Problem 10.</b> Transfer the coin from your vanity address back to your wallet.
+**Problem 10.** Transfer some bitcoin from your vanity address to someone else in the class (you can use one of the addresses you identified in Problem 2).
 To do this you can run `spend.go` in ps1.
 You can provide the parameters needed for the transaction at the command line (it is not necessary to modify the code).

    </div>

 If done correctly the script should look this when executed: